tokamachina/conditional-visibility-new/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/p4535992/conditional-visibility/total?style=for-the-badge)

-## THIS MODULE IS IN MAINTENANCE MODE (OR AT LEAST I WILL NOT DEVELOPING SOMETHING ON THE SHORT TERM) ANYONE IS FREE TO TAKE CHARGE ON THIS

 Invisible Stalkers should only be seen by players that have cast See Invisibility.
 Stealthy Goblins should only be seen by players with high perception.
 And when that Drow casts Darkness, players should need Devil's Sight to see any tokens inside.

 Conditional Visibility allows you to set conditions on tokens that will display them only to players whose senses meet the conditions necessary to see the token.

-## What fork i must use this or the one from [Szefo09](https://github.com/szefo09/conditional-visibility/) ?

- As for the forks mine or that of szefo09 have no particular differences, they were just born a little in contrast with each other.
-I wanted to update the official one in typescript to help gludington while szefo09 had it rearranged on its own with the classic javascript.

 ## Suggestion for future developing for anyone want to help